 Before moving to SIS in 2017, Dayo served as an Academic Advising Director with Undergraduate Advising and Research (UAR, now Academic Advising), helping students of all majors and classes navigate Stanford.
 Her focused projects as an advisor included working on advising websites, academic skills coaching, honors theses, and the Mellon Mays Undergraduate Fellowship.

 Dayo arrived at Stanford in 2011, after several years as faculty in the Clark Honors College at the University of Oregon.
-While at the honors college, she developed experience with university admissions, undergraduate research, and diversity work, as well as doing general advising for honors college students across all majors and schools.
+While at the honors college, she developed experience with university admissions, undergraduate research, and diversity, equity, and inclusion work, as well as doing general advising for honors college students across all majors and schools.
 Dayo is trained as a historian of slavery and the British empire in the Caribbean and taught courses in world history and the history of the Atlantic world.
+Her research focused on the politics of race and citizenship in the nineteenth-century.
 She has lived in California, New England, Virginia, Pennsylvania, and Oregon, with extended stays abroad in England and Trinidad & Tobago.
 Her name is pronounced "DAH-yo", not "day-oh".

 Current Role at Stanford

-Senior Associate Director for Thinking Matters and Sophomore College--Stanford Introductory Studies
+Senior Associate Director for COLLEGE and Sophomore College--Stanford Introductory Studies

 Education & Certifications